Spring 2026 Art History

 World History of Art and the Built Environment II

 4 hours.
-Creative Arts course.
+UIC GE Creative Arts course.
 To be properly registered, students must enroll in one Discussion/Recitation and one Lecture.

 CRNCourse TypeStart & End TimeMeeting DaysRoomBuilding CodeInstructorMeets BetweenInstructional Method